Romanchuk/angular-i18next/README.md

 - [angular-validation-message](https://github.com/Romanchuk/angular-validation-message) - angular [reactive form validators](https://angular.io/guide/reactive-forms#step-2-making-a-field-required) integration (and [angular-validation-message-i18next ](https://github.com/Romanchuk/angular-validation-message-i18next) is i18next bridge to it).
 It gives you possibility to localize form validators and it automatically puts localized validator error message to markup (if there is one).
 - [angular-i18next-error-interceptor](https://github.com/LCGroupIT/angular-i18next-error-interceptor) - allows you to set default errot messages for non-200 http status responses.
 So if the back-end didn't specify { message: 'some error' } in a response (sort of contract with our backend) interceptor will check response status code and will fill { message: 'Server is not available.
 Please try again.' }.
 Also package includes pipe where you can pass HttpErrorResponse and it will return error message whenever it's back-end message or our localized message.

+# In-project testing

+You might want to unit-test project components that are using i18next pipes

+Example tests setup:
+> /tests/projectTests/projectTests.spec.ts

 # Demo